 - Click Go.

-If you see the error "The folder can't be found", download the Code42 for Enterprise Mac installer or CrashPlan for Small Business Mac installer, and continue to the next step.
+If you see the error "The folder can't be found", download the CrashPlan for Small Business Mac installer, and continue to the next step.

 - Double-click Uninstall.

-- Follow the prompts to complete the uninstallation process.
+- Follow the prompts to complete the uninstall process.

 - Delete the following directory from your device: